caiwwei/shopping-list-tracker/README.md

 ## User Stories

 - As a user, I want to be able to add a product to buy to the shopping list
+- - As a user, I want to be able to add multiple products to buy to the shopping list
 - As a user, I want to be able to view the shopping list and see all the products I've added
 - As a user, I want to be able to input prices, discount codes, and links for a specific product
 - As a user, I want to be able to select a product in the shopping list and view its details